Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Fibrosarcoma and malignant fibrous histiocytoma.
 These cancers are most commonly found in soft tissues such as ligaments, tendons, fat, and muscle around bone, but they can develop in bones.
 They usually affect the legs, arms, or jaw.
 Older adults are most likely to get these types of cancers.

 Giant cell tumors of bone.
-These tumors are almost always benign, but in rare instances, can be cancerous.
-They most often occur around the knee or shoulder and occasionally other bones.
-They most commonly affect adults between ages 20 and 40.
-They don't often spread to other sites, but have a tendency to return after they are surgically removed.
+These tumors are almost always benign.
+But in rare cases they can be cancerous.
+They most often occur around the knee or shoulder and sometimes other bones.
+They don't often spread to other sites, but tend to return after they are surgically removed.
 With each recurrence, the chances of the cancer spreading to other parts of the body increases.
-There is also soft tissue tumor called Giant Cell Tumor, which is not related to this bone tumor.
+There is also soft tissue tumor called giant cell tumor, which is not related to this bone tumor.

 Chordoma.
-This type of tumor usually grows at the base of the skull or in the sacrum (the bottom of the spine).
+This type of tumor usually grows at the base of the skull or in the spine.
 Less often, it occurs in other parts of the spine.
-It is most common in adults ages 30 and older and is almost twice as common in men than in women.
+It is most common in adults ages 30 and older.
+It is about twice as common in men than in women.

 If you have questions about bone cancer, talk with your healthcare provider.
 Your healthcare provider can help you understand more about this cancer.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR